naiilya/tech_portfolio/README.md

 Hi!
 My name is Nailya Alimova (Nailya Alim).

-I'm currently a rising senior at Simmons University majoring in Financial Mathematics, Mathematical Sciences, and Data Science and AI.
+I'm a senior at Simmons University majoring in Financial Mathematics, Mathematical Sciences, and Data Science and AI.
-As an AI research fellow at MIT Break Through Tech Program, I am passionate about advancing my skills in statistical modeling, supervised and unsupervised machine learning, and generative AI.
+As an AI research fellow at MIT Break Through Tech Program, I am passionate about advancing my skills in statistical modeling, machine learning, and generative AI.

 ---